 To upgrade please contact firstname.lastname@example.org.

-When users view an Open Access dashboard they see a server-rendered bitmap version of the dashboard that updates every minute.
-Open Access dashboards are non-interactive, which means that users can't click on the dashboard content to drill down to more detail.
+When users view an Open Access dashboard on SquaredUp v5 they see a version of the dashboard with simplified interactivity.
+(On SquaredUp v4 Open Access dashboards are server-rendered bitmap versions of the dashboard).

 When Open Access is enabled, normal dashboards can still be accessed on the normal URL and will work as you'd expect, but individual dashboards can be made Open Access and then accessed from a distinct Open Access URL.